appveen/bash-aliases-docker-kubernetes/README.md

-# bash-aliases-docker-kubernetes
+# Docker and Kubernetes bash aliases

-Bash aliases that we use for Docker and Kubernetes.
+These are the aliases that we use on our dev machines.
+Please check the individual files for details.